Why Is My Cat Vomiting? When Do I Need To Worry?

-Your cat throwing up on white carpet or that Persian rug is something we have all heard stories about!
+That horrific sound of your cat throwing up, usually on the carpet is something we have all heard stories about!
 Funnies aside, a cat vomiting is not normal, even if much of what you read on google will say that it is!

 In this article, I will take you through some of the reasons why your cat vomits and what you need to do.
 Our vets at Your Vet Online are available for an in-depth consultation to further define why your cat vomits and the steps you need to take to ensure your cat is healthy and not suffering.